 Importing Data Into Your Database → Preparing to Import Data → Data Uniqueness Rules

 When you import into simple data fields (Text, Numeric, Date/Time, and Binary/Trinary), SBM attempts to convert the incoming data into the applicable format.
 When you import data into a foreign key fields (Single Selection, Multi-Selection, State, User, Multi-User, Multi-Group, auxiliary Single Relational and auxiliary Multi-Relational fields) SBM must determine if text represents a unique selection, user, state, company, and so on.
 If it does, a record is added to the appropriate Relational table and a foreign key value to that record is established.
-When you import from a source SBM database, the Import Data Wizard first checks ID maps before resorting to text comparisons, which are less accurate.
+When you import from a source SBM or Tracker database, the Import Data Wizard first checks ID maps before resorting to text comparisons, which are less accurate.

 Under most circumstances, the Relational table of interest uses one identifying Text field to establish uniqueness when foreign key values or records are created.
 However, there are a few exceptions, which are explained in the following table.

 |Single Selection, Multi-Selection||Selections are unique to each field.
 Before establishing a new selection for a field, SBM searches for case-insensitive selection names (based upon TS_SELECTIONS.TS_NAME) available to that field in that workflow, regardless of whether the selection is enabled, disabled, or deleted.|